ibraheemdev/papaya/README.md

 }
 ```

 The `Guard` trait supports both local and owned guards.
 Note the `'guard` lifetime that ties the guard to the returned reference.
-No complicated wrapper types or closure mapping is necessary.
+No wrapper types or guard mapping is necessary.

 ## Performance

 `papaya` is built with read-heavy workloads in mind.
-As such, reads are extremely scalable and provide consistent performance that scales with concurrency, meaning `papaya` will excel in any workload in which reads are more common than writes.
+As such, read operations are extremely high throughput and provide consistent performance that scales with concurrency, meaning `papaya` will excel in any workload in which reads are more common than writes.
 In write heavy workloads, `papaya` will still provide competitive performance despite not being it's primary use case.
 See the [benchmarks] for details.

 `papaya` also aims to provide predictable, consistent latency across all operations.
-Most operations are lock-free, and those that aren't only block under rare and constrained conditions. `papaya` also features [incremental resizing], meaning operations aren't required to block when resizing the hash-table.
+Most operations are lock-free, and those that aren't only block under rare and constrained conditions. `papaya` also features [incremental resizing].
 Predictable latency is an important part of performance that doesn't often show up in benchmarks, but has significant implications for real-world usage.

 [benchmarks]: TODO
 [`seize`]: https://docs.rs/seize/latest